neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 - retrieve the offset of the named timezone for that point in time, here +1 hour, i.e. `3_600` seconds (the resolution is not always defined, read the following `Known Limitations` to learn more)
 - remove the resolved offset from the `seconds` field, which gives here `8_100`
-- instantiate the idiomatic equivalent of `DateTime` based on that Unix timestamp
+- instantiate the idiomatic equivalent of `DateTime` based on that Unix timestamp giving `1970-01-01T01:15:00Z`
-- localize the resulting UTC `DateTime` to the timezone of the specified offset
+- localize the resulting UTC `DateTime` to the timezone of the specified offset giving `1970-01-01T02:15:00+0100[Europe/Paris]`

 #### Known limitations